 How Advanced Exercise is Meeting Families where they are with New Ammenities

 No, it’s not the plot of a blockbuster movie.
 It’s what’s happening in multi-unit, multi-family housing all over the country.
 Apartment communities are engaging in competitive battle-meets-bribery tactics to attract and retain tenants for their properties.
 Who’s winning?
 Those properties with the strongest lifestyle amenity “translation” connection to their desired population are winning.
-Property managers who really understand their prospective tenants, who “speak their language” and are able to offer a compelling package of amenity options, have a significant advantage over the opposition.
+Property managers in residential living who really understand their prospective tenants, who “speak their language” and are able to offer a compelling package of amenity options, have a significant advantage over the opposition.
 In the amenity war, they win.

 One of the newest warriors in the amenity war is The Quincy in Denver, Colorado.
 This 359-unit luxury apartment tower is the newest star on the ever-expanding Denver horizon.
 The stunning views and iconic design are instant draws, but the “unparalleled amenities” are what The Quincy is proud to capitalize on to attract tenants.